OfficeDev/microsoft-teams-ui-component-library/README.md

 ### [Storybook demos ↗️][sb] | [App sample ↗️][as]

-This library of React components implements many of the designs released in [**Microsoft Teams UI Kit**][fc].
-With these components, your Teams app can offer accessible, high-quality experiences in a design system that aligns with Microsoft Teams.
+This library of React components implements many of the designs released in the [**Microsoft Teams UI Kit**][fc].
+With these components, your Teams app can offer accessible, high-quality experiences that align with Microsoft Teams.

 ## Installation